El Ten Eleven

 El Ten Eleven is an American post-rock duo based out of Los Angeles, California.
 They are known for combining guitar/bass doubleneck or fretless bass, with heavy looping, or vamping, and the use of an effects pedal, over acoustic or electric drumming.
-They have released ten full-length albums, 2 EPs and a remix album, earning generally positive reviews.
+They have released twelve full-length albums, 2 EPs and a remix album, earning generally positive reviews.

 The band has earned some attention due to many of their songs being featured in the soundtracks of Gary Hustwit's design documentaries Helvetica, Objectified, and Urbanized.

 The name El Ten Eleven is derived from the name of an airliner, the Lockheed L-1011 TriStar.

 Career

 2002-2007

 Bassist and composer Kristian Dunn and drummer Tim Fogarty formed El Ten Eleven in 2002 while living in the Silver Lake community of Los Angeles.
 They released their eponymous debut album, El Ten Eleven in 2004 on Fake Record Label, and through Bar/None Records on September 20, 2005.
 Many reviews of the album garnished the band with positive acclaim.
 Comparisons have been drawn to Sigur Rós and The Mercury Program, though reviews have heavily emphasized the duo's use of a limited number of musicians to create complex instrumental works.
 The Dallas Observer called them the fourth best instrumental band in the last twenty years.
 Spin, which awarded them the title 'Band of the Day', September 29, 2005, describes their work as "experimental instrumental music that's both highly skilled and deeply felt."

 2005 also saw the band embark on their first US tour.
 This was the beginning of the band playing for years, almost non-stop, around the country.
 SF Weekly remarked of their live show, "Watching El Ten Eleven play is something like watching two superheroes do their thing."
 Regarding their live show, Dunn commented to the Scenestar in 2012, "We refuse to use prerecorded tracks live, so that means the live versions of the songs will be a little different from on the record."

 In 2007, the movie Helvetica was released with original music by Kristian Dunn, and much of the contributed music performed by the duo.
 Their second album was also released that year, on CD format July 9, and then available later for download that August.
 A music video was also shot that year for the song "Hot Cakes", directed by video producer and writer Adam Hauck.

 In late 2007, Xtal Records released the band's second full-length album, Every Direction Is North in Japan, a version which included the bonus track "Jumping Frenchmen Of Maine."
 In a January 28, 2008, blog post on their website, and MySpace page, the band released "Jumping Frenchmen of Maine" as an online download, stating that the song was from their forthcoming album.
 A PayPal link was included for listeners, giving them the option to pay any amount they wished for the song, much like what Radiohead had done with In Rainbows in 2007.